 How to diagnose high prolactin

-Serum levels of prolactin levels can be falsely elevated by many things including stress, sex, exercise, and eating, so to obtain an accurate reading, try to have the test under the following conditions:
+If your prolactin tests high, first consider if it could be temporarily or falsely elevated due to stress, exercise, or eating.
+To obtain an accurate reading, try to have a prolactin test under the following conditions:

 - early in the follicular phase of the menstrual cycle